 Conclusion

-Deepfakes are not a vision of the future – they are the present.
-The technology is evolving faster than detection methods.
+Deepfakes aren't a vision of the future; they're already here.
+And the technology is evolving faster than the methods used to detect it.

-Circumstantial evidence is like fingerprints (contestable), C2PA is like a DNA match (unambiguous).
+Clues are like fingerprints (contestable); C2PA is like a DNA match (conclusive).

 Specifically, this means:

-- Today: Use signal analysis and metadata as circumstantial evidence – but do not trust them blindly
+- Today: use signal analysis and metadata as supporting clues, but don't trust them blindly

 Deepfake Detection Skill

-The skill in the webconsulting-skills collection documents forensic analysis methods in detail – from sensor fingerprints (PRNU/PCE) and compression artefacts to semantic forensics.
-Ideal for developers building detection pipelines or wishing to understand the topic more deeply.
+The skill in the webconsulting-skills collection documents forensic analysis methods in detail, from sensor fingerprints (PRNU/PCE) and compression artefacts to semantic forensics.
+Ideal for developers building detection pipelines or anyone wanting to dig deeper.

-This article serves for information and media literacy purposes.
-For legal questions, please consult experts.
+This article is for information and media-literacy purposes.
+For legal questions, please consult a qualified expert.